limekast/NCMP/Content approval.md

 ## Can a broadcast which require admin approval be scheduled ?
 Yes, any broadcast message can be scheduled.
 The scheduled message will pend on the administrator for approval.
-The scheduled broadcast will be sent at the scheduled time or nd the administrator delays the approval and if this time is
+The scheduled broadcast will be sent at the scheduled time or when the admin approves, whichever is later
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDAyODEzNDYsNzk5NDkyNF19
+eyJoaXN0b3J5IjpbLTIwODY1NDg4LDc5OTQ5MjRdfQ==
 -->